-Barrett vows to be apolitical as Democrats warn of threat to health care
+Barrett promises to be apolitical as Democrats warn of threat to health care

 Barrett has not indicated that is a possibility.

-After the hearing, Republicans deflected the Democrats’ rigid focus on the Affordable Care Act and defended Barrett from the assumption that she would be an automatic vote to dismantle Obamacare in court.
+After the hearing, Republicans deflected the Democrats’ rigid focus on the Affordable Care Act and defended Barrett from the assumption that she would be an automatic vote to dismantle the ACA in court.

 “Her job will be to talk about the law and how you would apply the law to any litigation — whether it be guns, health care, abortion, campaign finance,” Graham told reporters.
 “I think she’ll do a . . . good job of understanding the role of a judge is different from that of us.”

-A gun rights decision provides a preview of the justice Amy Coney Barrett might be, both liberals and conservatives agree
+A gun rights decision provides a preview of the justice Barrett might be, liberals and conservatives agree

-The challenge to Obamacare is being brought by Republican-led states.
+The challenge to the ACA is being brought by Republican-led states.
 The Trump administration is supporting the effort.

 Confident that they have the votes to confirm, GOP senators went out of their way to praise Ginsburg, saying she is emblematic of a time when nominees were confirmed for their qualifications, regardless of their ideologies.

 They recounted her friendship with Barrett’s mentor, Scalia, even though the two disagreed on most issues.
 They said Barrett would bring the same mind-set.
-But there was no mention of the fact that Ginsburg told her granddaughter that her dying wish was her replacement by made by the winner of the election.
+But there was no mention of the fact that Ginsburg told her granddaughter that her dying wish was her replacement be made by the winner of the election.

 The GOP senators described Barrett as a breath of fresh air for the court, a woman raised in the South and educated in the law in the Midwest, at Notre Dame, rather than Harvard or Yale, which produced the other justices.

-“I can’t help but be so proud . . . as a fellow woman, fellow mom, fellow Midwesterner,” said Sen. Joni Ernst (R-Iowa), adding “I see you for who you are.”
+“I can’t help but be so proud . . . as a fellow woman, fellow mom, fellow Midwesterner,” said Sen. Joni Ernst (R-Iowa), adding, “I see you for who you are.”

 Barrett’s home-state senator, Mike Braun (R-Ind.), called the nominee a “legal titan who drives a minivan,” as comfortable at a football tailgate as she is in the academic ivory tower.